 In the climax of Horton Hears a Who!, the citizens of Whoville do this in a attempt to make enough noise to prove that the flower they live on is not uninhabited like the Arbitrary Skeptic trying to destroy it believes.
 It works.

-Inverted in The Brady Bunch movie.
+Inverted in A Very Brady Sequel.
 The Bradys are singing and dancing through the local mall while everyone else are looking at them strangely, clearly not hearing the music.

 Jack (the 2013 CBC movie) features a reconstructed approach to this trope; rather than the choreographed-looking crowd songs often associated with movies, this movie uses a more plausible kind where groups of people (in this case, Jack's campaign team) sing on a bus, whether it's singing Parachute Club's "Rise Up" earlier on, or a politics-themed parodical version of Home On The Range later on.
 Neither crowd song is shown in its entirety.